mileusna/crontab/README.md

 ## Notice

 There is no way to reschedule or to remove single job from crontab during runtime.
-(Re)create new instance of crontab to reschedule during runtime or use `crontab.Clear()` function and add jobs if you prefere.
+(Re)create new instance of crontab or use `crontab.Clear()` function and then add jobs again to reschedule during runtime.